elvasan/Ainsights/behave/README.md

                                 developing file tests without incurring the cost of processing the file

-### Adding additional clients
+### Adding additional clients / features

-    Additional clients can be added by copying the Beestest feature file and editing it as necessary.
-For example, the step that checks for valid labels (EARLY_JOURNEY, LATE_JOURNEY, NOT_SEEN)
+    Additional clients / features can be added by copying the beestest.feature file and editing it as necessary.
+For example, the step that checks for valid labels (EARLY_JOURNEY, LATE_JOURNEY, NOT_SEEN) does not need to be run for every client test.

 ### Updating expected data files